Business Banking

 To pay via Phone Banking:

-- Call 13 11 25 and enter your account or 14-digit card number.
+- Call 13 11 25 and enter your 9 digit account number.
 If you have a Telephone Access Code (TAC), you can enter that too.

 - Press option 3, ‘Transfer money and BPAY’

-- Press 3 again for BPAY option and follow the prompts.
+- Press 2 for BPAY option and follow the prompts.
 Make sure you have your BPAY biller and reference code (usually located next to BPAY logo on your bill) with you.

 It’s important to note that BPAY payments can take up to 3 days to process.
 Payments made after 6pm will be processed the following business day.